-The Seven Steps to Inventory Management Using Lightspeed POS
+How to Manage Inventory Using Lightspeed POS

-1. Adding Products from a Database
+1. Adding Products From a Database

 Similarly, Lightspeed will also import all your vendor and customer information.
-In the end this means a quick move to a more effective POS system without losing important data.
+In the end, this means a quick move to a more effective POS system without losing important data.

 3. Adding Products Manually

-Lightspeed can place your purchase order preparation on autopilot.
-By noting your inventory on hand and reducing your inventory count after each sale, you can set up specific rules in Lightspeed that will generate P.O.s automatically.
+Much of the difficulty and time in preparing a PO come from figuring how much of which products you need.
+With the right settings, Lightspeed can configure POs for you.
+By noting your inventory on hand and reducing your inventory count after each sale, you can set up specific rules in Lightspeed that will generate POs automatically.

-Step 3: Receive Inventory with Lightspeed POS
+Step 4: Receive Inventory With Lightspeed POS

 5 Tips When Receiving Inventory

-- Note any and all inconsistencies between P.O., invoice, and shipment.
+- Note any and all inconsistencies between PO, invoice, and shipment.